For Students

 Q: How recent does my documentation have to be?

-A: It is best if the documentation was done with adult norms and with considerations toward the needs of the individual as a college student.
+A: It is best if the medical documentation was done with adult norms and with considerations toward the needs of the individual as a college student.
 If your documentation is from many years ago, we will work with you to obtain an up-to-date evaluation that is based on adult standards.
 We consider the documentation on a case-by-case basis.

 Q: What if I have a physical or emotional disorder?